billster45/r-guides-and-galleries/README.md

 Learn to analyse data with R
 ----------------------------

-**Learn data analysis in R from scratch:** Learn how to analyse data using RStudio from zero knowledge to quite advanced by following [Modern R with the tidyverse](https://b-rodrigues.github.io/modern_R/).
+:one: **Learn data analysis in R from scratch:** Learn how to analyse data using RStudio from zero knowledge to quite advanced by following [Modern R with the tidyverse](https://b-rodrigues.github.io/modern_R/).
 Another popular guide is [R for Data Science](https://r4ds.had.co.nz).

 **Totally new to code or R?
 Scared you will fail and feel stupid?:** If you've never coded before, or you have struggled to improve your R skills, consider paying for gentle guided learning from DataCamp.
 Their [Data Analyst with R skill track](https://www.datacamp.com/tracks/data-analyst-with-r) takes you through 16 courses in a logical order.
 They assume no prior knowledge or skills.